Have a Cigar

 "Have a Cigar" is the third track on Pink Floyd's 1975 album Wish You Were Here.
 It follows "Welcome to the Machine" and on the original LP opened side two.
 In some markets, the song was issued as a single.

 English folk-rock singer Roy Harper provided lead vocals on the song.
-It is one of only three Pink Floyd recordings with a guest singer on lead vocals, the others being "The Great Gig in the Sky" (1973) with Clare Torry and "Hey Hey Rise Up" (2022) with Andriy Khlyvnyuk.
+It is one of the only three Pink Floyd recordings with a guest singer on lead vocals, the others being "The Great Gig in the Sky" (1973) with Clare Torry and "Hey Hey Rise Up" (2022) with Andriy Khlyvnyuk.

 The song, written by Waters, is his critique of the rampant greed and cynicism so prevalent in the management of rock groups of that era.

 Composition and recording

 The song's music and lyrics were written by Roger Waters in critique of hypocrisy and greed within the music business.
 Waters has frequently implied it to be a follow-up to "Money" with the lyrics representing the demands of a record executive after the runaway success of The Dark Side of the Moon.

 The song is more straightforwardly rock-oriented than the rest of the album, and is the only one on the album that starts abruptly (the other four either fade in or segue from the previous song).
 It begins with a churning riff played on electric guitar and bass and is filled out with additional guitar, electric piano and synthesizer parts to create a rock texture.

 "Have a Cigar" concludes with a guitar solo, which is abruptly interrupted by a synthesizer filter-sweep sound effect as the music reduces in volume to tinny, AM radio-like levels.
 Finally, the song ends with the sound of a radio being dialled off-station; this effect is used as a transition to the title track, "Wish You Were Here".